Learn why durability should focus on your wellness plan and how to do it. It’s easier than you think if you have a plan and goals.

 - resistance training for slow and fast-twitch muscle groups

 - flexibility, balance, and stretching exercises

 The way you combine these elements depends on your health needs.
 Remember to follow the advice of trained health professionals.
 They should take precedence over the opinions of political and religious sources.
 Use your smartphone to set benchmarks for your diet and exercise.
 Your whole health goal needs to be realistic and attainable.

 Your Durability Enhances the Quality of Life

 The quality of life is different across cultures.
-How we perceive life as either positive or negative doesn’t depend so much upon our material wealth or possessions as it does our state of mind.
+How we perceive life as positive or negative doesn’t depend so much on our material wealth or possessions as on our state of mind.
 (1)

 The modern lifestyle of excess contrasts with those who work hard to earn a living.
 However, they appreciate life more and believe they have a high quality of life because of the people in their lives and their contributions to society.
 They enjoy being alone and in solitude.